PRATEEKKUMARAGNIHOTRI/DL-Course/Assignment3/README.md

 #### Note:

 1. Files Fashion_mnist.ipynb and Cifar10.ipynb contain a classifier without defence and a classifier with defence on CIFAR and FMNIST datasets.
+The various attacks used to test them are FGSM and Carlini-Wagner Attack.

 2. Files DCGAN.ipynb and Fully Connected GAN.ipynb contain GANs.